Hiking in Tasmania: Mount Field National Park and Cradle Mountain

 A 20-minute walk from the Lyell Highway between Derwent Bridge and Queenstown takes you to Nelson Falls in the Franklin-Gordon Wild Rivers National Park.
 You will see sassafras, myrtle, and different ferns on your way.

 On our drive from Derwent Bridge to Queenstown, we made a stop for a short walk to Nelson Falls in the Franklin-Gordon Wild Rivers National Park.
-The trail offers a lush glimpse of the surrounding wilderness, with beautiful sassafras, myrtle trees, and ferns lining the path.
+At the trail we had a glimpse of the surrounding wilderness.
+At the path were beautiful sassafras, myrtle trees, and ferns.
+We love squeezing the sassafras leaves, they release a spicy scent.

 Nelson Falls has a drop of 30 meters into the Nelson River.
 Tasmania, Australia

-When we visited Nelson Falls, there wasn’t much water cascading down the 30-meter drop into the Nelson River.
+When we walked to the Nelson Falls, there wasn’t much water cascading down the 30-meter drop into the Nelson River.
 Despite that, the falls were still incredibly impressive.

 The Montezuma Falls near the town of Rosebery on Tasmania’s West Coast, is truly amazing in many ways.
 Firstly, it was named after Montezuma (1466 1520), the Aztec emperor of Mexico, because the Silver Mining Company that held the lease was called Montezuma.
 Secondly, the track follows the path of a former tramway, adding a historical touch to the hike.
 Lastly, with a 104-meter drop, Montezuma Falls is the tallest waterfall in Tasmania, and the track takes you right to the base, gives a stunning view of the falls.